Kaklyi/Module4_option2/README.md

-Main.java:  Hold code for Module4 option#2
+Main.java:  contains the code for Module4 option#2